 Nationally, 26,601,983 confirmation notices were sent between the 2020 general election and the month before the 2022 general election, accounting for 13.7% of the active voters reported by states in 2022.88 This percentage falls in the range of what was reported by states in 2020 (14.3%) and in 2018 (11.6%).89 Table 1 shows that unreturned confirmation notices accounted for 57.4% of the total confirmation notices sent.
 These are confirmation notices that were not returned by the voter confirming if they were-or were not-eligible to vote, nor were these confirmation notices returned by the postal service as undeliverable.
 Unreturned confirmation notices allow states to move the addressees of these notices to the inactive registration list if the state uses that designation.
-States reported that 8.4% of confirmation notices were returned confirming the voter's continued eligibility, and 5% were returned confirming the voter was no longer eligible to vote in the jurisdiction or no longer wanted to be registered to vote.90
+States reported that 8.4% of confirmation notices were returned confirming the voter was no longer eligible to vote in the jurisdiction or no longer wanted to be registered to vote.90